msssk/jsbp/codecon.md

 	/* ... */
 }
 ```
-* Use a consistent brace style
-* Always enclose bodies of conditional statements in braces
 * Prefer dot notation when possible.
 If you know the name of a property, use dot notation to access it.
 Only use bracket notation when the property name is calculated at run-time.
 * Always use parentheses when invoking constructor functions
 ```javascript